Idris2244/DANGOTE-SALES-/README.md

 - What is the overall sales trend?
 - Who are the Top customer by qantity?
-- Who are the Top customer by revenue?
 - What are the sales regions within our organization, and how are they defined?
 - What is the Top 10 product by revenue?
 - What is the Top 5 bottom product by revenue?